St. Louis County Public Health & Human Services

 The Economic Services and Supports (ESS) Division administers state and federal programs that provide assistance to those in need.
 This includes medical care, food, cash, child care, child support, and emergency assistance.

-Employees served an average of
+Per month, employees served an average of

 Over